Faerie Tale Theatre: Home media

 Faerie Tale Theatre was released on VHS, Betamax, CED and Laserdisc in the 1980s through the mid-1990s, initially by CBS/FOX Video (which was also in Australia), followed by Playhouse Video (an extended label under CBS/FOX) and Razzmatazz Entertainment/Cabin Fever Entertainment.
 In the UK, it was released by MGM-UA Home Video.
 In Japan, in addition to other formats, all episodes were released individually on Video8 format by Sanrio.

 Starmaker II held the rights to the series from 2004 to 2006, and at first, released 26 episodes as individual DVDs.
 This was followed by a double-sided 4-disc box set and a 6-disc box set, each version containing the same 26 episodes.
 The "Greatest Moments" episode was not included in this release.

-After 2006, Koch Vision held the series' distribution rights, and in November 2006, licensed the rights worldwide (excluding DVDs in North America) to the British company, 3DD Entertainment.
+In 2006, Koch Vision held the series' distribution rights, and that November, licensed the rights worldwide (excluding DVDs in North America) to the British company, 3DD Entertainment.
 A remastered 7-disc box set, including the lost "Greatest Moments" episode, was released by Koch Vision in September 2008.
 In 2009, Koch Vision released the episodes by theme on six DVD compilations: Tales from the Brothers Grimm ("Hansel and Gretel", "Rapunzel", "Rumpelstiltskin", and "Little Red Riding Hood"), Funny Tales ("The Tale of The Frog Prince", "Pinocchio", "The Three Little Pigs", and "The Princess Who Had Never Laughed"), Tales from Hans Christian Andersen ("The Emperor's New Clothes", "The Nightingale", "The Snow Queen", and "Thumbelina"), Princess Tales ("Cinderella", "The Little Mermaid", "The Dancing Princesses", and "The Princess and the Pea"), Magical Tales ("Aladdin and His Wonderful Lamp", "Beauty and the Beast", "Puss in Boots", and "Snow White and the Seven Dwarfs") and Bedtime Tales ("Jack and the Beanstalk", "Sleeping Beauty", "Rip Van Winkle", and "Goldilocks and the Three Bears").

 When released on DVD by Starmaker II and Koch Vision, the following scenes were cut from the series: